CodeNewbie Community 🌱

 How to Make a Clickable Photo Page

-Now that you know the basics about HTML & CSS, today's post is reviewing more Codecademy tutorials for different projects for your portfolio.
+Now that you know the basics of HTML & CSS, today's post is reviewing more Codecademy tutorials for different projects for your portfolio.
 So far we have built a basic web page and a social networking profile.
-These projects use only HTML, but you were able to add some more style to each project to fit your personality.
+These projects use only HTML, but you were able to add some more styles to each project to fit your personality.

 Anyone who is just learning how to code or just starting to code projects should check out the page How to Set Up Your Workspace in the navigation.
 It goes over everything you need to do to be organized before you even start your project.